As hospital numbers fall, fatigued staff get relief at last

 In Kansas, where many rural hospitals lack ventilators, the situation was so dire at one point that patients were being flown hundreds of miles for treatment.

-But the the number of hospitalizations in the state has dropped nearly 84%, from 1,282 on Dec.
+But the number of hospitalizations in the state has dropped nearly 84%, from 1,282 on Dec.
 2 to 208 on Sunday, according to the state health department.
 More than 300 people were in intensive care in December; that’s down to just 50 now, state data shows.

 “It has just kind of been quiet out here with COVID,” said physician assistant Ben Kimball, who works primarily at Graham County Hospital in Hill City, a town of about 1,500 in rural northwest Kansas.